VPNL/infants_sulcalmorphology/README.md

 - R script for Figure 4B

 ``data/``: Contains the necessary data files (in CSV format) to run each analysis
-- Data files are organized by figure number for easy reference
+- Data files are organized by figure number

 **Requirements**
 - MATLAB